devleaks/divelog/README.md

 A link will appears in the dive detail page to point at recorded pictures or videos.

+(Note: Due to recent modification of hypeGallery, this option is temporarily unavailable.)

 # Technical Notes #

-The core of this module is the Bookmarks plugins, with a kin of a global substitution of the word Divelog for Bookmark.
+The core of this module is the Bookmarks plugins, with a kind of a global substitution of the word Divelog for Bookmark.
 After, a few features were slowly added, like convertion of Events to Divelogs, and bookmarks specific features were removed.